1minds3t/omnipkg/README.md

 pip install omnipkg
 ```

-See the magic for yourself.
-This command runs a fully automated demo showcasing downgrade protection and version isolation.
+See the magic in action.
+This command runs a fully automated demo showcasing downgrade protection and version isolation:

 ```bash
 omnipkg demo